-Lastly, the professional creative looking to max out their performance power would be best served with a 15" MacBook Pro 16GB RAM with Raedon Pro (4GB).
-This model offers insane amounts of processing power, though you'll likely still want an external monitor for the sake of screen space.
+Lastly, the professional creative looking to max out their performance power would be best served with a 15-inch MacBook Pro with i9 Processor and 512GB SSD.
+This model offers insane amounts of processing power, though you’ll likely still want an external monitor for the sake of screen space.

 In this case, it isn’t about whether or not a Mac will be effective for video editing, but a matter of how much power you really need.

 If you just plan on doing minor work for youtube, you won’t be troubled by extensive renders or clamoring for screen restate, so it doesn’t make sense to pay for specs built for something ten times as processor-intensive.

 However, if you plan on doing digital animation or working in 4K, it’s definitely time to look at higher end machines that will be able to handle what you’re throwing at them.

 If you’re not planning on editing videos in some way, you should not treat this article as a collection of the most powerful MacBooks overall.

 Intensive computer work demands different specs depending on what you plan on doing, so you can’t assume the best for editing will be the best for say, gaming.

 Best MacBook Pro for Video Editing: What to Look For?